thu-ml/tianshou/docs/tutorials/trick.rst

 This page summarizes some hyper-parameter tuning experience and code-level trick when training a model-free DRL agent.

+You can also contribute to this page with your own tricks :)

 Avoid batch-size = 1
 --------------------